Blossom Carousel Logo

 <script setup lang="ts">

-import Flickity from "vue-flickity";import "flickity/css/flickity.css";import { BlossomCarousel } from "@blossom-carousel/vue";import "@blossom-carousel/core/style.css";</script>
+import Flickity from "vue-flickity";import "flickity/css/flickity.css";import { BlossomCarousel } from "@blossom-carousel/vue";import "@blossom-carousel/vue/style.css";</script>

 <template>